 Entamoeba Histolytica is an infectious parasite found in the human intestine and several other primates.
-Furthermore, in specific chronic scenarios, it can reach to liver, brain, lung and other body organs by entering blood circulation.
+Furthermore, in specific chronic scenarios, it can reach to the liver, brain, lung, and other body organs by entering the blood circulation.
 As a result, it has the capability of causing critical diseases like amoebiasis or amoebic dysentery.

 Magna or Trophozoite Form

 Further, a single broad and blunt pseudopodium is formed out of ectoplasm.
-Also, the endoplasm comprises of food vacuoles and a single nucleus of spherical shape.
-Its nucleus contains outlying crown of chromatin chunks and also a nucleolus situated at the centre.
+Also, the endoplasm comprises food vacuoles and a single nucleus of spherical shape.
+Its nucleus contains an outlying crown of chromatin chunks and also a nucleolus situated at the center.

 Minuta or Precystic Form

-This form is comparatively small in size and remains at non-pathogenic state.
-It inhabits in the intestinal lumen and is scarcely present in tissues.
-Moreover, these undergo encystation and assists in transfer of parasites from one body to another.
+This form is comparatively small in size and remains a non-pathogenic state.
+It inhibits the intestinal lumen and is scarcely present in tissues.
+Moreover, these undergo encystation and assist in the transfer of parasites from one body to another.

 The life cycle of Entamoeba Histolytica gets completed in one body only (monogenetic).

-Following are the steps of E Histolytica life cycle:
+Following are the steps of the E Histolytica life cycle:

-Entamoeba, in its precystic form, stays in the lumen of intestine only, and they experience encystment.
+Entamoeba, in its precystic form, stays in the lumen of the intestine only, and they experience encystment.
 But before encystment, these parasites coil up, defecate food vacuoles and gather quite an amount of materials of food.
-Moreover, these food materials are in glycogen form and rod-like chromatoid fragments of black colour.
-Also, every parasite releases a colourless, narrow, circular, transparent and resistant cyst wall which surrounds the main body.
+Moreover, these food materials are in glycogen form and rod-like chromatoid fragments of black color.
+Also, every parasite releases a colorless, narrow, circular, transparent, and resistant cyst wall that surrounds the main body.

 Furthermore, entamoeba cysts differ in size.
 The cytoplasm present in it is clear, and every cyst has one nucleus at this phase.
 One characteristic of E. Histolytica is the existence of chromatoid bodies, and they appear singly or in multiples of two or more.
 Moreover, the cysts’ nucleus always divides two times, such that each of them becomes tetra nucleate.

-However, at this phase, cysts are infective to a new body (host), and the encysted forms eliminate with faecal matter of an individual.
+However, at this phase, cysts are infective to a new body (host), and the encysted forms eliminate with the fecal matter of an individual.

 Transmission to Another Host

-Cysts which are infectious stays outside the host’s intestine in working mode for a considerable period, under suitable environmental conditions.
+Cysts that are infectious stay outside the host’s intestine in working mode for a considerable period, under suitable environmental conditions.
 Infection among new human bodies occur when they intake drinks and food infected with cysts.

-The trophozoites sustain on the intestinal products and enlarge to become trophozoites of succeeding generation.
-Also, these trophozoites remain in intestinal lumen for a certain period and may strike an attack on the intestinal walls and resume their life cycle.
-Furthermore, E. Histolytica is responsible for causing abscesses in lungs, liver and brain, non-dysenteric infections and amoebic dysentery.
+The trophozoites sustain on the intestinal products and enlarge to become trophozoites of the succeeding generation.
+Also, these trophozoites remain in the intestinal lumen for a certain period and may strike an attack on the intestinal walls and resume their life cycle.
+Furthermore, E. Histolytica is responsible for causing abscesses in the lungs, liver, and brain, non-dysenteric infections, and amoebic dysentery.

 Appropriate sanitation and filtration of water and vegetables against dirt.